ianchapin/epistemic-trust-calibration/protocol/overview.md

 - **Failure:** What breaks / what becomes false / what goes missing
 - **Detectability:** easy / moderate / hard (or “likely to be noticed?”)
 - **Impact:** what happens if we miss it
-- **Mitigation:** verification, fallback, scope limit, second source, human review
+- **Mitigation:** verification, fallback, scope limit, second source, monitoring, human review

 **Gating rule:** If impact is high and detectability is hard, reliance must be capped unless safeguards are explicit.